RTÉ2: Cláracha Gaeilge

-As part of RTÉ Two's re-brand to Network 2 some emphasises was put on Irish language programming including a daily current affairs show called Cursaí.
+As part of RTÉ Two's re-brand to Network 2 some emphasizes was put on Irish language programming including a daily current affairs show called Cursaí.
 The series ran from 1988 to 1996 at 19:00 Monday to Friday.
 The series was later moved around both RTÉ channels.
 RTÉ retained the arts spin-off programme, Cursaí Ealaíona, into the late 1990s on RTÉ One.
 RTÉ also broadcast a daily news service in Irish at 20:00 each night, this later moved to RTÉ One.

 RTÉ provides Irish language children's programming on both RTÉjr and TRTÉ, much of its Irish language programming has moved to either RTÉ One or TG4.
 In the early 1990s RTÉ suggested using RTÉ Two's evening schedule for Irish Language programming, rather than starting a new service.

 Other Irish language programming on RTÉ Two included school's quiz Eureka and light entertainment show Seán Bán in a Shuí.